Malivuk/sky-bikes/README.md

 * Optimize responsive layout

 ### QA - 1h
-* Test stories on main browsers and devices
+* Test stories on main browsers, devices and OS
+* Test scripts on new environment

 ### Total - 14h